EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 ![[CoverSearchesExample2.png|600]]

 An example of an intersection attack on cover searches.
+The observer can intersect the two observations and notice that block $207$ is accessed both times.

 ![[CoverSearchesIntersectionAttack1.png|600]]